Badgerati/Picassio/README.md

 To chain them together, just append more colour objects within the paint array.
 This way you can clone a branch from Git which is a simple WCF Service, build it and then install the service and start it.

 As a side note, each colour can have an optional "description" key-value.
 This value get written to the console for informational purposes only, and to help you find specific sections in the log outputted.

+Note: You can few more examples in the `examples.palette` file bundled with the source code.

 Running Picassio